 The federal government does institute its own estate tax, though.
-The limit rose in 2022, so now only estates worth more than $12.06 million ($24.12 million for couples) must file an estate tax return.
+Estates worth more than $12.92 in 2023 (and $25.84 million for couples) must file an estate tax return.

 Without the presence of the Uniform Probate Code in its state laws, Virginia residents may find it worthwhile to get a living trust rather than subject their estate to probate.
 While this can be a complicated process and likely calls for the involvement of an estate planning attorney, it’s still a good idea for estates larger than $50,000.

 Tips for Planning Your Estate

 - Getting your finances in order to create an estate plan can be complicated, but a financial advisor can help.
-Luckily, finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Luckily, finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.